dougharris/unified_docs_switcher/README.md

 ## Bugs & Feature Requests

+**Troubleshooting:** Pressing the extension's button on your browser's toolbar shows your current preferred versions for all sites.
+Clicking "Reset all to default versions" sets your preferred versions for all sites back to the default values.

 Add an [issue on the Github repo](https://github.com/dougharris/unified_docs_switcher/issues).

 If you'd like to see a new documentation site handled by this extension, add a [new issue with the "new docs template" label](https://github.com/dougharris/unified_docs_switcher/issues/new?assignees=&labels=new+docs+platform&template=new-documentation-platform.md&title=)